-Please note that the message content of the Message field can be configured.
-Event properties are described in the property replacer section.
-6.5.11 Start Program This dialog controls the start program options.
+The text here will be set to the body of a queue item.
+6.6.12 Start Program This dialog controls the start program options.
 With the "Start Program" action, an external program can be run.
 Any valid Windows executable can be run.
 This includes actual programs (EXE files) as well as scripts like batch files (.BAT) or VB scripts (.vbs).
 Start Program can, for example, be combined with the service monitor to restart failed services.
 Another example application is a script that deletes temporary files if the disk space monitor detects a low space condition.

-Start Program Dialog Command to execute This is the path of actual program file to be executed.
+Start Program Dialog

+Command to execute

+This is the path of actual program file to be executed.
 This can be the path of any valid executable file.
 A relative file name can be specified if it can be found via the operating system default search path.

-Use legacy parameter processing When enabled, old style parameter processing is used.
+Use legacy parameter processing

+When enabled, old style parameter processing is used.
 Otherwise all properties can be used.

+Parameters

-Parameters These parameters are passed to the program executed.
+These parameters are passed to the program executed.
 They are passed as command line parameters.
 There is no specific format - it is up to the script to interpret them.

 Parameters can contain replacement characters to customize it with event details.
 This allows passing event data to the script.
-The following replacement characters can be used: Date and time in local time IP address or name (depending on the "resolve hostnames" setting) of the source system that sent the message.
-Numeric facility code of the received message Numeric priority code of the received message The message itself %% Represents a single % sign.
+The following replacement characters can be used:

+%d Date and time in local time

+%s IP address or name (depending on the "resolve hostnames" setting) of the

+source system that sent the message.

+%f Numeric facility code of the received message

+%р Numeric priority code of the received message

+%m The message itself

+%% Represents a single % sign.